DJI Matrice 400 vs. Matrice 350 RTK: What’s New and Should You Upgrade?

 The Matrice 350 RTK has been one of the most widely-used enterprise drones thanks to its reliability, payload compatibility, and strong all-around performance.
 The new Matrice 400 builds on that foundation with a more powerful airframe, expanded payload support, improved endurance under load, and better mission efficiency.

-What’s New on the Matrice 400 Compared to the Matrice 350
+What's New on the Matrice 400

-1. Higher Payload Capacity & Multi-Sensor Lifting
+Higher Payload Capacity

 The most significant upgrade is the Matrice 400's increased lift capability.
 While the M350 handles typical enterprise payloads, the M400 is designed to carry larger multi-sensor packages such as: